tomcohen13/AI-Squid-Game/README.md

 ### 1.4 Game Over?

-To win, you must "Trap" you opponent so that they could not possibly move in any direction, while you still can!
+Again, to win, you must "Trap" you opponent so that they could not possibly move in any direction, while you still can!
 Examples:

 Example 1 (Win)             |  Example 2 (Loss)
 :-------------------------:|:-------------------------: